jase231/compareHypotheses/README.md

 ## Output Format

-The program generates a ROOT file containing:
+By default, the program generates a ROOT file containing:
-- A copy of the primary tree with unmatched entries removed
+- A copy of the primary tree with improbable, non-unique combos removed (see the preserve output mode above if non-unique combos need to be preserved)
-- New branch with matched secondary combos' χ²/NDF values
+- New branch with matched secondary combos' χ²/NDF values (the branch is named in the format: [secondary_tree_name]_chisq_ndf)

 ## Matching Criteria